 Kirsty is a welcomed addition to the Board of Directors at Sarana Institute.
-She has been an entrepreneur for her entire business career.
-Her first book, Uncorporate, The Marketing Manual for Small Business, is due out early, 2017.
+She is an entrepreneur.
+Her first book, Uncorporate, The Marketing Manual for Small Business, was released in July, 2017.
 She has been a Buddhist practitioner for over 20 years and includes daily Vipassana meditation and yearly retreats in her life.
 Her dedicated mindfulness practice combined with years of experience with not for profit boards bring a diversity of expertise and a commitment to improving the lives of others to the Sarana Institute Board.

 Caroline Marie Dupont, M.Sc., RHN